TheAlanNix/terraform-aws-asa-ravpn/README.md

 https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html

 This script will leverage an AWS Transit Gateway to tunnel traffic to/from the created AWS VPC to other networks.
-You can leverage an existing AWS Transit Gateway by adding the Transit Gateway's ID as a variable, otherwise a new Transit Gateway will be created for you.
+You can leverage an existing AWS Transit Gateway by running the following command:

+`terraform import aws_ec2_transit_gateway.transit_gateway <Transit_Gateway_ID>`

+Otherwise, a new Transit Gateway will be created for you.
 For more information on Transit Gateways, please see Amazon's documentation here:

 https://docs.aws.amazon.com/vpc/latest/tgw/tgw-transit-gateways.html